Appalachian State defense notebook: Steven Jones, Brendan Harrington and Nick Ross

 Jones, a go-to special teamer as a freshman and a steady presence in heavy pass coverage the last two years, gets his chance at another level this season.
 He’s primed to slide into the slot vacated by Shemar Jean-Charles.
 Jones had to wait his turn, like Jean-Charles and others before him, but he has the confidence of his position coach.

-Rod West joined the program earlier this year, and he recognized the confidence that Jones had almost immediately.
-For West, the spring was about helping Jones realize that with more time on the field, it will come with more challenges.
+Rod West joined the program this year, and he soon recognized Jones' confidence.
+For West, the spring was about helping Jones realize that with more time on the field, more challenges will come.

 “You’re going to play more football than you’ve ever played, so you’ll have some bad plays,” West said.
 “It’s just the law of averages.
 It’s going to happen, and being able to bounce back — the most impressive thing that he’s displayed so far, that is if he does have a bad play, a bad practice, he always rebounds.”